 Pricing for Beefree SDK is based on the concept of unique users of the editor.
 A unique user is one that is identified by a unique UID, as described below.
 The system counts unique UIDs within a billing period, and resets the count to zero at the start of the next billing period.

-- Make sure that you pass a string, not a numeric value.
-So even if your UID is a number, pass
+Make sure that you pass a string, not a numeric value.
+So even if your UID is a number, pass "12345" and not 12345.

 It uniquely identifies a user of the application.
 When we say “uniquely”, we mean that:

 Images (and other files) used by the user when creating and editing messages will be associated with it and not visible to other users (when using the default storage).